 Of course, you can make your car slower than these simulations, but I don't think you'll make them any faster.
 While this software can give you guidance on what's important and how to adjust a car for speed, once you have a car it's important to measure and adjust it for real.

 And of course, there's more to the contest than speed.
 Other categories include "Best Engineered" and "Most Creative", or something like that.
-And please, don't forget that computer simulations should never substitute for honest understanding.
+And please, don't forget that computer simulations should never substitute for real-life measurements and honest understanding.